Note on Inherited IRA Mistakes: IRA issues can affect multiple generations!

 With all of this said, the most important thing would be to immediately seek at minimum, a phone call with a qualified professional.
 This is to make sure some of the immediate landmines that might strike are addressed.
 In other words, first check for disaster prevention, then move on to planning how to handle the inheritance.

-If you have questions, feel free to contact us using the IRA questionnaire form below.
+If you have questions, feel free to contact us using the form below. or schedule a phone appointment by clicking HERE.
+Or call us at 888.278.9433.
 And remember, this article is not meant as advice specific to you.
 It is educational to help you make decisions.
 Talk to an advisor before making any major financial decisions and feel free to contact us with questions.